-Governments agreed at WSSD to review situation and take appropriate through subsidy corrective action reductions or the provision of balancing subsidies to renewable energy.
+Governments agreed at WSSD to review the situation and take appropriate through subsidy corrective action reductions or the provision of balancing subsidies to renewable energy.
 In addition, governments should examine and revise licensing procedures and import regulations to ensure that they are not biased against renewables, and should address the current lack of adequate technology standards.
 Such policies generally reflect the needs of the conventional energy system based on large-scale power plants, and monopolised grids, and thus often act as barriers to the greater development and use of renewable energy.

-Address the high cost of new renewable energy technologies: Temporary gradually declining subsidies for renewables are essential to develop markets for these new technologies.
+\geq Address the high cost of new renewable energy technologies: Temporary and gradually declining subsidies for renewables are essential to develop markets for these new technologies.
 Policy options include tax credits, grants or rebates, and long-term low-interest loans, combined with renewable electricity pricing or quota systems.
-In general, performance-based subsidies are preferable as they reward the desired outcome production of energy from renewables to enhance sustainable development.
+In general, performance-based subsidies are preferable as they reward the desired outcomeproduction of energy from renewables to enhance sustainable development.
 However, investment-based subsidies can be more appropriate where technologies are still maturing and costs are high, and should be tied to technology standards.
-Subsidies should follow pre-established rules that are clear and transparent to all
+Subsidies should follow pre-established rules that are clear and transparent to all parties, and provide strong incentives for cost minimisation.

-- parties, and provide strong incentives for cost minimisation. - Create temporary incentives: Pricing and quota systems are the two main types of regulatory policies available to promote renewable energies in the market place.
+\geq Create temporary incentives: Pricing and quota systems are the two main types of regulatory policies available to promote renewable energies in the market place.
 Under pricing laws, governments oblige electricity utilities to guarantee renewable energy producers fixed, minimum prices over a certain time period, often with declining tariffs to reflect expected cost reductions.
-With quota systems, political governments set targets typically by mandating a minimum share of capacity or generation to come from renewables-and let the market determine prices through certificate markets and/or bidding systems.
+With quota systems. political governments set targetstypically by mandating a minimum share of capacity or generation to come from renewables-and let the market determine prices through certificate markets and/or bidding systems.
 Quota systems can be used off-grid as well-for example, for the introduction of biofuels.
 The costs of both systems may be covered by additional charges to electricity consumers or by taxpayers.
-To date, for on-grid electricity, pricing systems have proved most successful in driving market growth and attracting finance.
-The experience with quota systems is more limited, with a tendency to create less predictable incentives from the investor's point of view.
-Quota systems might be more suitable in the longer term when renewables become more established and the playing field has been levelled.
+To date, for on-grid electricity, pricing systems have proved highly successful in driving market growth and attracting finance.
+The experience with quota systems is more limited; however, early signs show that these systems are proving effective.

 Integrate renewable energy issues into nonenergy sector policies and cross-sector issues: Policies enacted in a range of sectors affect national and international energy systems.
-Thus, in order to implement coherent and effective policies, it is necessary to integrate renewable energy related issues into nonenergy sector policies and cross-sector issues. important policy areas The most mainstreaming renewables are agriculture/forestry, transport, economic development, poverty alleviation, education, urban and land use planning (including solar architecture), and infrastructure development.
+Thus, in order to implement coherent and effective policies, it is necessary to integrate renewable energy-related issues into nonenergy sector policies and cross-sector issues.
+The most important policy areas for renewables mainstreaming are agriculture/forestry. transport. economic development, poverty alleviation, education, urban and land use planning (including solar architecture), and infrastructure development.